Program Overview

 Culminating Degree Project

 Graduate students choose to write either a scholarly thesis (Plan A, 10 credit hours) or a professional paper (Plan B, 6 credit hours).
-In the MA, most of our students choose the professional paper option.
+In the MA, most students choose the professional paper option.
 This paper is one that can be delivered at a professional conference and/or, with revision, submitted to a professional journal.

 Graduate Student Handbook